GROOM OF THE PRIVY CHAMBER

 FLORIO BEHIND I.H.

 For F. A. Yates, in some points of Healey’s translation Florio was probably “looking over Healey’s shoulder as he translated”, 23 alluding at the fact that he most likely revised and edited the work.
-Futhermore, the fact that Healey signed himself as Resolute I. H. suggests that “Resolute” John Florio was writing under the cloak of Healey and Hall.
+Futhermore, the fact that Healey signed himself as Resolute I. H. suggests that “Resolute” John Florio was writing under the cloak of Healey.
 24

 FLORIO IN WILLIAM VAUGHAN’S “GOLDEN FLEECE”